MINIMALIST TOOL KIT: How to Inspire Change

 I might be a fanatic about minimalism.

-And I would add to Sir Winston's definition the warning that it's easy for a fanatic to alienate people from the very point of view he wants them to embrace.
+Maybe you are too, so here's a friendly warning: It's easy for a fanatic to alienate people from the very point of view she wants them to embrace.
 We see it often in discussions of religion and politics, but it can happen any time people have firm opinions about a subject.

 I've been guilty of all of the following behaviors from time to time.
 I try hard not to fall into them, but as you may have discovered during this election season, it is sometimes hard to keep your opinions to yourself.
 So these are simply words to the wise.